- 4 Bedrooms

-Its Time to Search
+It Is Time to Search

-When you have located the rentalhome of your dreams, double check to make sure your travel dates are available.
+When you have spotted the rentalhome of your dreams, double check to make sure your travel dates are available.

-Study the Agreement
+Study the Total Agreement

 - Pay Per View Movies

 - Parking Space

-Ensure that your price includes all taxes and fees.
+Be sure that your price includes all taxes and fees.

-Put the rental manager's contact info into your phone and wallet for quick access to answers during your visit.
+Put the rental manager's contact info into your smart phone and wallet for easy access to answers during your visit.

 Congratulations!
-All that is left is making the most of your visit!
+All that is left is making the most of your vacation!